UnicomTIC-Jerobert/CarRentalManagement-UnicomTIC-2025/step_4.md

-"
-** USER " ** its great lets now build the Interfaces and Implementations for the Appropriate Entities "
+** USER  **
+1. its great lets now build the Interfaces and Implementations for the Appropriate Entities
+2. plz create the Appropriate Controllers flow for Auth and User Mangement mean time can you able create JWT related utility files as well and imlement those things in this flow

 ---
 Of course.
 Now that we have our entities and DbContext set up, let's build the abstraction layer using interfaces and then create their concrete implementations.
 This is a core part of building a clean, maintainable, and testable application.